Alternatives to traditional medicine

 Description of my rheumatoid condition

 In preparation, I had created an English document with an overview of the main symptoms of my rheumatoid condition.
 I supplemented this with a short description of my pain points and the advantages and disadvantages of my current medical treatment.
 After the doctor listened to my story, he went through the document and looked up some information on the internet.
+He proposed treatment with Chinese herbs and acupuncture.
 Promptly he started making a recipe and instructed his staff to create a spice mix.

 A daily Chinese herbs mix to swallow

 In total five packages were made.
 Every day I needed to mix one package with a liter of water and cook the lot for one hour.
 After cooling, I had to drink the obtained decoction.
 You can use every package twice.
 The second time you add another cup of hot water to the previously cooked residue and let it cool down again.
 Afterward, you can swallow the herbal spice mix again.
 And you can take that literally, swallow.
 The composition of the mixture consists of bark, roots, mushrooms, herbs, and a few other ingredients.

 The decoction produces a dark brown gunk, and it tastes like robust and bad coffee, with a ground taste.
 Luckily I do not start vomiting.
 I have to admit that I wasn`t unhappy when the five days had passed.
 So what were the effects of this experimental treatment?
 Something I noticed was an increased resistance.
 I started taking these Chinese herbs when I was suffering from the flu for two days.
 My influenza disappeared during the treatment.
 I am less convinced about the positive effects on my back complaints.